 - Limited spell check and layout options

 Overall, Write! is a terrific writing experience, lacking only in the features beyond the writing, such as sharing and layout.
-To a large extent, the lack of layout and design options is not crucial, as Write! is focused on actually helping you write your words, not layout or design a print ready file.
-To that end, a huge improvement would be a better export option to .docx and PDF.
-Getting an MS Word file is particularly crucial for editing.
+To a large extent, the lack of layout and design options is not crucial, as Write! is focused on helping you write your words, not layout or design a print ready file.
+A huge improvement would be a better export option to .docx and PDF.
+Getting an MS Word file is crucial for editing.

 As an example of the problems I ran into with exporting, the file I created for Word used “Open Sans” font and had issues with the way Heading styles carried over.
 It left me in a situation where I had to reformat all the styles to work with the file, even before I began laying it out for print.
 Write! could do more with the Text Style Presets (maybe a Word-friendly preset?) for users who know they’ll be exporting and laying out their file.

 Before we wrap this up, let’s talk a moment about the cost to use Write!

 Write! is $19.95 USD to purchase and includes a year of cloud access.
 After that first year, the annual rate is $4.95.
 This is all reasonable for the service the App provides, though some may scoff at the annual fee.
 Remember that Office will run you upwards of $70 a year (there’s no option to purchase Word online separate from the Office bundle).
 Or you can get the Word on its own as a single license, but even that will cost over $100.
 At that price, Write! will last over 15 years.

 So for the cost, you’ve got a very nice tool for simple writing, note taking, and blogging.
 Is it the most powerful word processor on the market?
 No definitely not.
 But this is also a young program, just getting off the ground and looking to contend with juggernauts like Word.
 The usefulness of Write! absolutely accounts for the price.